 Uplifting Boys to Men with the help of past employees from Minority Health bring informative workshops to help members of the community understand the serious effects of unprotected sex.
-We have seek out platforms in the community in order to aid in the quest of positives ways to teach abstinence.
+We seek out resources to aid in the quest of positives ways to teach abstinence.
 We have listed the Health disparities below.

 Health disparities are differences in the incidence, prevalence, and mortality of a disease and the related adverse health conditions that exist among specific population groups.
 These groups may be characterized by gender, age, race or ethnicity, education, income, social class, disability, geographic location, or sexual orientation.
 These health disparities are one reason why HIV/AIDS, viral hepatitis, STDs, and TB take a greater toll in one population group over another.
 Find information about how these diseases affect African American/Black populations.

 HIV/AIDS: In 2014, the estimated diagnosis rate for HIV cases in the United States was 13.8 per 100,000 population and 49.4 among blacks/African Americans.
 Of 222,185 estimated diagnoses of HIV infection in the United States and six dependent areas from 2010 to 2014,

 - 64% of infections attributed to heterosexual contact

 In 2013, the death rate for blacks was higher (19.4 per 100,000) compared with any other racial ethnicity group (2.5 whites).
 In 2013, African Americans represented 47% of all estimated deaths of people ever diagnosed with HIV.
 (Note that deaths could be from any cause).
 A recent study showed that blacks diagnosed with HIV are less likely than other groups to be linked to care, retained in care, receive antiretroviral treatment and achieve adequate viral suppression.